 The Company accounts for income taxes using the asset and liability method.
 Under this method, deferred income tax assets and liabilities are recorded based on the estimated future tax effects of differences between the financial reporting and the tax bases of assets and liabilities and are measured using the enacted tax rates and laws that will be in effect when the differences are expected to reverse.
-Deferred income taxes are classified as noncurrent in connection with Company's early adoption of ASU 2015-17.
+Deferred income taxes are classified as noncurrent.
 A valuation allowance is provided when it is more likely than not that some portion or all of a deferred tax asset will not be realized.